paularmstrong/onerepo/docs/src/content/docs/api/index.md

 getWorkspaces: (opts?) => Promise<Workspace[]>;
 ```

-Get the affected workspaces based on the current inputs and the state of the repository.
+Get the affected Workspaces based on the current inputs and the state of the repository.
 This function differs from `getAffected` in that it respects all input arguments provided by
 [`builders.withWorkspaces`](namespaces/builders/#withworkspaces), [`builders.withFiles`](namespaces/builders/#withfiles) and [`builders.withAffected`](namespaces/builders/#withaffected).